ds-modules/curriculum-guide/workflow/creating-notebooks.md

 # Creating Assignments

-Most courses in DSEP use Jupyter notebooks as the format in which assignments are completed.
+Most courses in DSEP use Jupyter notebooks for assignments.
+Jupyter Notebooks

 ## Working with Jupyter Notebooks